First Trump Obamacare rule aimed at calming jittery health insurers

-The Trump administration issued its first Obamacare regulation Wednesday, and it's aimed at placating jittery health insurance companies threatening to pull out of the markets.
+The Trump administration issued its first Obamacare regulation Wednesday, and it's aimed at calming jittery health insurance companies threatening to pull out of the markets.

 The proposed new rule shortens the 2010 Affordable Care Act's enrollment period and forces people to do more to prove they're eligible for changes outside that open enrollment period.